-- Weighting for Advanced Placement includes the addition of 5 percentage points to grades used to calculate the semester average. - Weighting for Honors Courses includes the addition of 3 percentage points to grades used to calculate the semester average.
-Assigning additional quality points above 4.0 for honors courses, AP courses is not allowed for the purpose of determining eligibility for the lottery scholarships. - Grades will be published on Aspen within 5 days of KCS grading period dates.
+- Weighting for Advanced Placement includes the addition of 5 percentage points to a student's semester average if the student takes the AP Exam that is connected to that course. - Weighting for Honors Courses includes the addition of 3 percentage points to grades used to calculate the semester average. - Assigning additional quality points above 4.0 for honors courses, AP courses is not allowed for the purpose of determining eligibility for the lottery scholarships. - Grades will be published on Aspen within 5 days of KCS grading period dates.